Guidestar-Free Adaptive Optics with Asymmetric Apertures: Results

 To evaluate the accuracy of our estimated PSFs, we construct a hold-out test set consisting of 3,000 images from the MIT Places2~\cite{zhou2017places} dataset and 3,000 previously unseen PSFs generated using Zernike polynomials.
 The test blurred images are synthesized by convolving the clean test images with these PSFs.
 We use these blurred images to evaluate the accuracy of PSF estimation of our proposed PSF U-Net.
 For comparison, we include the following baseline methods: \begin{itemize} \item \textbf{Robust Kernel}~\cite{pan2016robust}: A non-deep-learning blind deblurring method that removes outliers (such as saturation and non-Gaussian noise) from salient edge selection to enable accurate kernel estimation and restoration. \item \textbf{UFPNet}~\cite{fang2023self}: A deep learning-based image deblurring method that incorporates non-uniform kernel estimation via normalizing flow-based motion priors and uncertainty learning. \end{itemize} Note that to date, kernel estimation methods have been primarily designed to enable image deblurring; therefore, their kernel estimation performance may be suboptimal when directly evaluated for PSF recovery.

 In Fig.~\ref{fig:psf_est}, our method produces PSF estimates that are visually closest to the ground truth.
 Table~\ref{tab:quan_psf} reports the PSNR and SSIM of the estimated PSFs for our method, Robust Kernel, and UFPNet, providing a quantitative comparison of estimation accuracy.
+To avoid artificially inflating PSNR due to the large number of near-zero pixels in the background, all metrics are computed over the central cropped $64 \times 64$ region of the PSF, where most of the energy is concentrated.